 Citibank’s ThankYou Rewards points can be earned via credit card and bank account bonuses.
 Those points can then be transferred to airline partners, used to pay for travel or merchandise, redeemed to pay bills, or converted to cash back.
-Citi ThankYou Rewards competes directly with two other bank issued transferable points programs: Chase Ultimate Rewards and Amex Membership Rewards.
+Citi ThankYou Rewards competes directly with four other transferable points programs: Capital One Miles Rewards, Marriott Bonvoy Rewards, Chase Ultimate Rewards and Amex Membership Rewards.
 Most people get these points from their version of the Chase Sapphire Preferred called the Citi ThankYou Premier card.

 Like Chase Ultimate Rewards, Citi ThankYou Points are one of the best options because they are a flexible point currency.
 With airline or hotel loyalty programs, you often use your points for redemptions with that hotel or airline.
 Flexible point currencies give you a broader ability to use your points.
 That is why I encourage prioritizing flexible point currencies over loyalty programs.